ML-Glimpse/Backend/README.md

 }
 ```

-**Error Cases:**
-- `404 Not Found` - User not found

-**Implementation Details:**
-- Resets avg_embedding to null
-- Clears all embeddings array
-- Resets embedding_count to 0
-- Clears both liked_photos and disliked_photos arrays
-- User will receive random recommendations after clearing
-- Useful for resetting a user's preference profile
-- See `app/services/user_service.py:179`

 ---

 #### `POST /users/{username}/embeddings`
-Manually add an embedding to a user's collection (for testing/admin purposes).
+Manually add an embedding to a user's collection.

-**Path Parameters:**
-- `username` - The username to add embedding to

 **Request Body:**
 ```json